-Pagination or Infinite Scrolling?
-Which would be better?
-This thought has struck e-retailers many times and they still get stuck in a dilemma when it comes to choosing between any one of the UX patterns for their website.
+Pagination or Infinite Scrolling, which would be better?
+This thought has struck website owners many times and they still get stuck in a dilemma when it comes to choosing between any one of the UX patterns for their website.

-In this article, I will share deep insights into both these processes and help you make a better choice.
-Before we delve into the debate between Pagination and Infinite Scroll, let’s try to understand both.
+In this article, I will share deep insights into both these processes and help you choose the better one for your website.
+Before we delve into the Infinite Scroll vs Pagination debate, let’s try to understand both.

 Pagination is the process of breaking large content into smaller chunks.
 It divides your website content into discrete pages and forms a sequential numbering at the end of a page.